Java

 Connection failures

-If the connection to the terminal is lost after the terminal instance has been created, the next SDK function call will fail and throw the relevant exception.
+If the connection to the terminal is lost after connect() has succeeded, the next SDK method call will throw the relevant exception.
 This will typically occur when creating a new terminal session or when polling getStatus().

 | Scenario | Error Code | Description |